google/guava/README.md

     plans to start removing things again, but officially, we're leaving our options open in case of surprises (like, say, a serious security problem).

-3. Guava has one dependency that is needed at runtime:
+3. Guava has one dependency that is needed for linkage at runtime:
-    `com.google.guava:failureaccess:1.0.1`
+    `com.google.guava:failureaccess:1.0.1`.
+It also has
+    [some annotation-only dependencies][guava-deps], which we discuss in more detail at that link.

 4. Serialized forms of ALL objects are subject to change unless noted otherwise.
 Do not persist these and assume they can be read by a future